 - Market Ineffectively: To add poor quality photos is like serving lukewarm coffee in Seattle.
 Add professional photos, write a compelling description, and install a yard sign – then watch offers flood in like tourists at the tulip festival.

-- Overlook Seller Disclosures: Legal Forms and WA seller disclosures are mandatory.
+- Overlook Seller Disclosures: Legal Forms and Washington seller disclosures are mandatory.
 Miss something, and you’ll be sued faster than a hiker slipping on a wet log.
 Hire a Washington real estate attorney to handle the legalities.

 - Fail to Negotiate Smartly: If a buyer lowballs you like a flimsy tent in a windstorm, don’t roll over.
 Stay firm on your price, closing dates, and repairs.
 Buyers will test you—hold your ground like a Douglas fir.